 Our Sports Medicine specialists provide treatment and rehabilitation for sports-related injuries from recreational, amateur and professional sports.
 Our faculty specialize in sports injuries in athletes and non-athletes.

 Arthritis is a condition that causes pain and inflammation in joints.
 Osteoarthritis (OA) is the most common type.
 It's a long-term (chronic), degenerative joint disease.
 Degenerative means that it gets worse over time.
 It affects mostly middle-aged and older adults.
 OA causes the breakdown of joint cartilage.
 It can occur in any joint.
 But it most often affects the hands, knees, hips, or spine.

 What causes osteoarthritis?

 OA can be called primary or secondary.
 Primary OA has no known cause.
-Secondary OA is caused by another disease, infection, injury, or deformity.
+Secondary OA is caused by another disease.
+Or by an infection, injury, or deformity.
 OA starts with the breakdown of cartilage in the joint.
-As the cartilage wears down, the bone ends may thicken and form bony growths.
+The bone ends may thicken and form bony growths as the cartilage wears down.
 These growths are called bone spurs.
-Bone spurs can limit joint movement.
+They can limit joint movement.
 Bits of bone and cartilage may float in the joint space.
 Fluid-filled cysts may form in the bone.
 These can also limit joint movement.

 Who is at risk for osteoarthritis?